softvis-research/features/README.md

 - List of all systems with system names and features
 - List of all features plus the set difference that isolates this feature with systems as elements

-Program 4 inputs the number of independent features.
-Afterwards it creates 6 .csv-files in the working directory.
-Their filenames begin with sp_ followed by the number of independent features followed by _ and the symbol for the corresponding feature category, e.g. F. for independent features.
+Program 4 asks for the number of independent features.
+Afterwards it creates six CSV files in the working directory.
+Their filenames begin with fl_ followed by the number of independent features, followed by _ and the symbol for the corresponding feature category, for example, F for independent features.
 Each line in each file contains two values separated by a tab.
-The first value is a string that contains the feature name, the second value is a bitstring (MSB at the most left position) that represents a difference expression.
-The system has to be intersected if it has value 1, it has to be united if it has value 0.
+1. A string that contains the feature name.
+2. A bitstring that represents a difference expression.
+The most significant bit (MSB) at the most left position indicates that the system has to be intersected if it has value 1 or that it has to be united if it has value 0.

 # Author
 [Ulrich Eisenecker](https://www.wifa.uni-leipzig.de/personenprofil/mitarbeiter/prof-dr-ulrich-eisenecker)